Hamas releases video of injured Israeli-American hostage Hersh Goldberg-Polin

 There are believed to be about 130 people still held in Gaza, of the roughly 240 initially taken hostage by Hamas.

 It is not clear how many of the remaining hostages are still alive, but Goldberg-Polin says in the videotaped statement that Israeli airstrikes on Gaza have killed "about 70" of the captives.
+The U.S. official could not confirm that or other details of what was said under duress in the video, including when it was filmed.
 Hamas has previously issued false statements about the hostages' fate, accusing Israel of killing people who were later found alive.

+"This is a an innocent young man being held hostage by a terrorist organization and he should be released immediately without condition and without delay," White House national security adviser Jake Sullivan said at a briefing Wednesday afternoon.
+He said FBI experts are analyzing the video.

+"The moment that we got the video that showed Hersh, we gave it to the FBI hostage fusion recovery cell," Sullivan said. "...I'm not going to get ahead of that assessment to make any judgments about time, you know, recency, etc. I will let them make those judgments and then when we have something we can share publicly in light of all the sensitivities we'll share it with you."

-The video was released the day after Jews marked the Passover holiday, and the Israeli-American man's mother Rachel Goldberg was quoted Tuesday by the French news agency AFP as saying, "all of the symbolic things we do at the seder will take on a much more profound and deep meaning this year."
+The video was released as Jews observe the Passover holiday, and the Israeli-American man's mother Rachel Goldberg was quoted Tuesday by the French news agency AFP as saying, "all of the symbolic things we do at the seder will take on a much more profound and deep meaning this year."

 Goldberg told CBS' "Face the Nation" moderator Margaret Brennan earlier this month that her family was living through "a painful, staggeringly indescribable odyssey" as they waited for news of her son.
 They knew already that he'd lost part of an arm in the Oct.
 7 attack on the Supernova music festival, and had to apply his own tourniquet, according to witnesses.